JoaoVitorOtavio/SequelizeStudy/README.md

           };

+Now to see if work, lets write in the terminal the commands:

+                  node_modules/.bin/sequelize db:migrate" node_modules/.bin/sequelize db:migrate your-migration-name

-Now to see if work, lets write in the terminal the commands: "node_modules/.bin/sequelize db:migrate" and check your database, probably will have two another tables, "SequelizeMeta" and "Users", "SequelizeMeta" is the table to save informations about migration who was executed, its essencial when u execute again the same migration, because the migration don't execute everything just the new things.
+ and check your database, probably will have two another tables, "SequelizeMeta" and "Users", "SequelizeMeta" is the table to save informations about migration who was executed, its essencial when u execute again the same migration, because the migration don't execute everything just the new things.